 Internal radiotherapy, or brachytherapy, places radioactive implants directly in a tumour or body cavity.
 In this treatment, the radiation dose is concentrated in a small very area.

 Working closely with doctors, medical physicists, patients and other members of the health care team, Radiation Therapists navigate highly technical equipment while delivering empathetic and patient-centered care.
 Radiation Therapists use advanced computer systems and radiation therapy equipment to design and implement treatment plans and deliver radiation treatment, including:

 - Planning all treatment details, including calculating the radiation dose and simulating its distribution

 - Positioning the patient and operating the radiation therapy equipment

 - Constructing and fitting accessory devices that shape, modify and direct the radiation to destroy cancerous tissue

 - Therapists also play an important role in counseling patients on possible side effects from treatments and provide advice on how best to minimize these effects.
 Because radiation treatments often extend over several weeks, a special supportive relationship often develops between the therapist, the patient and the patient’s family.

-Graduates in Radiation Therapy earn a BSc in Medical Radiation Sciences from the University of Toronto and an Advanced Diploma in Radiation Therapy from The Michener Institute and may pursue advanced studies at U of T or Michener, including:
+Graduates of the Radiation Therapy stream of the MRS program will earn a BSc in Medical Radiation Sciences from the University of Toronto and an Advanced Diploma in Health Sciences (Radiation Therapy) from The Michener Institute.
+MRS graduates are eligible to write the national certification exam offered by the Canadian Association of Medical Radiation Technologists (CAMRT) and may pursue advanced studies at U of T or Michener, such as: